LucyPill/Mission-to-Mars/README.md

 # Mission-to-Mars
 ## Purpose:

 The purpose of this challenge is to help a junior data analyst to gather data about the Mission to Mars from all over the web and display it in a central location without gathering the data manually.
-In order to gather data from all over the web, we need to build a web application that will scrape new data evertyime we need to with the click of a bottom.
+In order to gather data from all over the web, we need to build a web application that will scrape new data everytime we need to with the click of a bottom.

 * We will write a Python script that can navigate the webpages to collect the right information; then,
 * We will store the data in MongoDB; finally,